 Molton Brown liquid hand soaps are AMAZING.
 Their only drawback is… you guessed it, the price.
-They are £18 a bottle, which is quite pricey to put next to every sink in your house, I tend to save it for special occasions and gifts.
+They are £18 a bottle, which is quite pricey to put next to every sink in your house, I tend to save them for special occasions and gifts.

-This is also considered a luxury brand however, it is a lot more affordable that Molton Brown which makes it a great alternative.
+This is also considered a luxury brand however, it is a lot more affordable than Molton Brown which makes it a great alternative.
 Their packaging is actually quite similar to Molton Brown, giving the same vibe.